nuwani-palihawadana/smimodel/README.md

 ## License

-This package is free and open source software, licensed under GPL-3.
+This package is free and open-source software, licensed under GPL-3.